elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

 - {:.pr.i} Toussaint alone has taken the path of war.
-Everything else was quiet.
-The canons and muskets are quiet.
+All else was quiet.
+The canons and muskets were quiet.
 Toussaint is naked...
-The shield of braided straw on his left hand...
+The shield of braided straw in his left hand...
 He stops...
 He crawls...
 He freezes, a knee on the ground...
 His torso unfolds like a wall...
 The spear is raised...

-*(At this moment an extravagant procession invades the scene: pilgrims, horses, dogs.
+*(At this moment a magnificent procession crowds the stage: pilgrims, horses, dogs.
 Scents of musk and benzoin.)*

 ---